oomek/attractplus/Layouts.md

 -  `file_name` - Get/set the audio track filename.
 -  `volume` - Get/set the volume of played audio track.
 Range is `[0...100]`
+-  `pan` - Get/set the audio panning, which positions the sound within the stereo field from left to right.
+Default value is `0.0`, which is centre.
+Range is `[-1.0...1.0]`.
 -  `playing` - Get/set whether the audio track is currently playing (boolean).
 -  `loop` - Get/set whether the audio track should be looped (boolean).
 -  `pitch` - Get/set the audio track pitch (float).
 Default value is `1`.